 How do I get to the Dodecanese?

 Rhodes and Kos have international airports.
 There are plenty of flights from several countries in Europe, especially in summer.
-You may also find international flights to Karpathos.
+You may also find direct international flights to Karpathos.

 Many of the remaining Dodecanese islands have domestic airports.
 You can take a short domestic flight to Kalymnos, Kasos, Kastellorizo, Leros and Astypalaia.
 There may be flight connections between the islands, so it’s worth doing some research.